 A popular day trip from Brisbane is to take a cruise to Lone Pine Sanctuary on the MV Mirimar (which takes around 75 minutes and departs from the Queensland Cultural Centre).
 View Australia’s unique wildlife up close and you may even get to cuddle a koala.

-There are many beaches along the coast to the north and south of Brisbane, most of which are quiet and clean.
+There are many beaches along the coast to the north and south of Brisbane, most of which are quiet, clean and perfect for romantic getaways from Brisbane.
 The best beaches are on the small islands just off the coast (reached by short ferry rides) such as Stradbroke Island, Bribie Island and Moreton Island.

 Inland from the city, the Glass House Mountains is a popular day trip.
 This unusual geographical formation of eleven hills that rise suddenly from the forest-covered plans is very beautiful.
 There are picturesque villages and boutique eateries just waiting to be discovered here.